From quantum curves to topological string partition functions II: Coordinates from exact WKB

 As emphasized, there are infinitely many wedges in the $\hbar$-plane near the accumulation ray of~$\hbar_*$.
 We have not specified any particular choice of wedge, except for the requirement that one must stay ``sufficiently close'' to the accumulation ray.
-Switching from a wedge to another involves crossing a finite number of active rays, which induces a change in the topology of the Stokes graph, which in turn changes \emph{both} FG coordinates $(X,Y)\to (X',Y')$ and FN-type coordinates $(U,V)\to (U',V')$.
+Switching from a wedge to another involves crossing a finite number of active rays\footnote{Active rays are rays from the origin to infinity in the plane $\mathbb{C}^\times$ (parametrised by $\hbar$), which separate wedges where the spectral network has a fixed topological type (see also Section \ref{sec:monodromy}).}, which induces a change in the topology of the Stokes graph, which in turn changes \emph{both} FG coordinates $(X,Y)\to (X',Y')$ and FN-type coordinates $(U,V)\to (U',V')$.
 The former jump can be understood via the duality between a Stokes graph and a WKB triangulation (which undergoes a flip).
 Likewise, the change in FN-type coordinates can be understood through their definition based on curve factorization and Exact WKB on each pair of pants.
 We will show below that the two jumps are \emph{compatible} with relation (\ref{XY-to-UV}), in the sense that applying this formula to the FN-type coordinates $(U',V')$ gives precisely the FG coordinates $(X',Y')$.
 For this reason, the validity of (\ref{XY-to-UV}) holds separately in each sector within a sufficiently narrow wedge across an accumulation ray.
 In the remainder of this subsection we give a simple derivation of this property.

 We are now going to describe the family of WKB triangulations occurring in sufficiently small neighbourhoods of an accumulation ray.
 (A definition of ``sufficiently small'' will be given below).

 It is easy to see that crossing an active ray will lead to a change of topological types of the Stokes graphs which can be represented by the diffeomorphisms from $A$ to itself representing the effect of a Dehn twist.
 The induced changes of coordinates describe a discrete evolution that we will now describe in more detail.